Agent Phil CoulsonPlayed by Clark Gregg

 After Coulson escaped the Hydra-dominated virtual reality world that was the Framework, he struck a deal with the Ghost Rider in order to defeat the android known as AIDA.
 Going forward, he must face the consequences of his actions, and continue in this new world as the leader of S.H.I.E.L.D.

-Clark began his acting career as a founding member and former artistic director of the Atlantic Theater Company in New York.
-He has acted in numerous productions with the company including Boys' Life at Lincoln Center, Mojo, The Night Heron, Sexual Perversity in Chicago, and most recently Happy Hour, written by Ethan Coen.
-Other New York stage credits include Aaron Sorkin’s A Few Good Men on Broadway, Unidentified Human Remains, and A. R. Gurney's, The Old Boy.
+Clark Gregg began his acting career as a founding member and former artistic director of the Atlantic Theater Company in New York.
+He has acted in many of the company's productions, including Boys' Life at Lincoln Center, Mojo, The Night Heron, Sexual Perversity in Chicago and Happy Hour, written by Ethan Coen.
+He also appeared in the original Broadway production of A Few Good Men, by Aaron Sorkin.

-Gregg moved to Los Angeles in the mid-nineties to pursue film and television work landing roles in films including Mr. Popper’s Penguins, Thor, Iron Man 2, 500 Days of Summer, Choke, Iron Man, In Good Company, Spartan, State and Main, Lovely and Amazing, The Human Stain, We Were Soldiers, One Hour Photo, and Magnolia.
-He played the role of Hank/Henrietta in Tod Williams' debut feature The Adventures of Sebastian Cole for which he received an Independent Spirit Award nomination.
-In 2012, he reprised his role as S.H.I.E.L.D.
-Agent Phil Coulson in Marvel's The Avengers, which broke many box office records including the biggest domestic opening weekend of all time.
+Gregg moved to Los Angeles in the mid-90s to pursue film and television work, landing roles in films including Mr. Popper's Penguins, Thor, Iron Man and Iron Man 2, 500 Days of Summer, Choke, In Good Company, Spartan, State and Main, Lovely and Amazing, The Human Stain, We Were Soldiers, One Hour Photo and Magnolia.
+He played the role of Hank/Henrietta in Tod Williams' debut feature, The Adventures of Sebastian Cole, for which he received an Independent Spirit Award nomination.
+In 2012 he reprised his role as S.H.I.E.L.D.
+Agent Phil Coulson in Marvel's The Avengers, which broke box-office records.